McDonald's is opening a new chain called CosMc's. Here are the locations and menu.

 What kind of drink customizations will it have?

-McDonald's said CosMC will offer customizations including popping boba, flavor syrups and energy and Vitamin C shots.
+McDonald's said CosMc's will offer customizations including popping boba, flavor syrups and energy and Vitamin C shots.

 The first location will be in Bolingbrook, Illinois, a suburb of Chicago, with about 10 additional locations set to open in Texas in 2024, Kempczinski told investors.